Morales03/CS105/README.md

 - Excel
 - Charts
 - Cell Formulas
-- Seperate worksheet design organization
+- Separate worksheet design organization

 **Challenges I Faced**
-A challenge I faced was figuring out what was the most effect ways to tell a story to my share holder and the type of chart I would do it with.
+A challenge I faced was figuring out what was the most effective way to tell a story to my shareholders and the type of chart I would do it with.
 I also needed to choose what was the storying I'm trying to tell with all the data I had.

 **Other Resources**
-I relied on my pervious experience with excel as I'm certiefied in using excell by my school.
+I relied on my previous experience with Excel as I'm certified in using Excel by my school.

 **Result**
- The final result includes an inventory manager sheet, budget tracker sheet, and budget analysis sheet.
+ The final result includes an inventory manager sheet, a budget tracker sheet, and a budget analysis sheet.